leceacodes/FITJOYY/README.md

-# FitJoy Fitness Application
+# FitJoy, Fitness Application

 Welcome to FitJoy, your ultimate fitness companion designed to bring joy to your wellness journey.

-## Project Objectives (5%)
+## Project Objectives

 The primary objectives of the FitJoy Fitness Application are:

-- Provide users with a comprehensive platform to set and track personalized fitness goals.
+- It provides users with a broad platform to set and track personalized fitness goals.
-- Offer access to diverse workout routines suitable for all fitness levels.
+- Offers access to unique workout routines suitable for all fitness levels.
-- Deliver tailored nutrition recommendations based on individual goals.
+- Delivers custom nutrition recommendations based on individual goals.
-- Foster a supportive community through social elements, enabling users to connect, share achievements, and participate in friendly fitness challenges.
+- Fosters a supportive community through social elements, allowing users to connect, share achievements, and participate in friendly fitness challenges.

-## Significance of the Project (10%)
+## Significance of the Project

 The FitJoy Fitness Application holds significant value in enhancing happiness by: